 Lead Scoring provides a reliable, predictable, recurring means for deciding which leads are sales-ready, and ordering them by importance takes the guesswork out for both teams.

-Over time, lead scoring should increase the volume of qualified leads and conversion of those leads into sales opportunities, increase productivity on both teams, and shorten the overall sales cycle because both marketing and sales will be focusing on the right leads at the right time.
+Over time, lead scoring should increase conversion of qualified leads into sales opportunities, increase productivity on both teams, and shorten the overall sales cycle because both marketing and sales will be focusing on the right leads at the right time.

 Believe it or not, there is a right and wrong time to start using lead scoring.
 If you are a small business, just starting out with your sales process, it's actually best to speak with as many of your leads as possible.
 Part of implementing your marketing and sales process will be discovering what level of understanding and kinds of questions people have about your products early on based on the information on your website and in your marketing materials.

 In order to begin to create an understanding of what qualified leads and good opportunities look like, it will be helpful to gain that early feedback from all of the leads you can.
 If you take the lead scoring approach too early, you run a risk of filtering out leads that could have actually potentially been good.

 As you grow, once your marketing is firing on all cylinders and you have so many people coming through the funnel that your sales team can't possibly handle them all, this is the ideal time to implement lead scoring into your process to help categorize and prioritize.